-Transient Annuals (State 2) were the least persistent species group during our observations.
+As would be expected, with the data spanning a pre- during and post-drought period, the annuals which declined during drought (State 2) were the least persistent species group during our observations.
 Plots given this assignment were estimated to have a 58% probability to retain this same assignment in a subsequent year (95% CI = 0.48 - 0.65; Table 5, Figure 3).
-Despite a lack of persistence, these species appeared capable of dominating vegetation following seeding.
+Despite a lack of persistence, these species were capable of dominating vegetation following seeding.
 All plots containing naturalized annual species in seeding mixtures assumed this state in the first year of observation, comprising 32 of 56 plots.
 However, by the 5th year of sampling (2012) all of these plots experienced at least one assignment transition.

 Following the short term predominance of the Transient Annual state, a majority of plots were defined by the remaining three states: Invasive Annual (State 3), Native Perennial (State 1), and Resistant Annual (State 4).
 These states were all found to be more persistent during our study, with estimated persistence ranging between 74% and 84% under average drought stress (SPEI = 0) (Table 5, Figure 3).
 The abundance of these three states during the majority of our observations suggests that these species are core elements of long-term vegetation change under drought and normal climatic conditions, barring the influence of other factors, such as disturbance.
 However, the ways in which model covariates affected transition probability and direction demonstrated distinct response patterns in these three groups.

 The pronounced increase in Invasive Annual state frequency seen during the first 4 years of the experiment were driven primarily due to transition from the Transient Annual group.
 The high estimated probability of this change was not bidirectional or strongly affected by drought stress, indicating the presence of invasion dynamics that lead to Invasive Annual dominance that were not significantly affected by climate conditions.
-Drought reduced the overall persistence of Invasive Annuals, however (Table 5).
-Negative values of SPEI significantly increased the probability of transition to both Native Perennial and Resistant Annual states, corresponding with declines in Invasive Annual state frequencies observed in 2013 - 2016.
+Drought reduced the overall persistence of Invasive Annuals, however (Table 5), with negative values of SPEI significantly increased the probability of transition to both Native Perennial and Resistant Annual states..

-In contrast, Resilient Annuals showed some degree of drought tolerance, increasing in persistence under drought.
+In contrast, Resilient Annuals increased in persistence under drought.
 Transitions from this state to Native Perennial state assignments increased significantly in response to positive values of SPEI.
 Transitions to other states from Resilient Annual communities did not show strong correlations with drought stress, though this may be due to a limited representation of normal precipitation conditions to capture covariate effects when this state was abundant.

 Native Perennials exhibited a complicated relationship with both temporal priority and drought stress, reflecting broad environmental tolerances coupled with limited recruitment ability (Table 5, Figure 4).
 Priority generated by seeding composition positively affected transition probabilities to a Native Perennial state from both Invasive and Resilient Annual communities.
-These relationships were further compounded by drought stress effects that depended on the identity of a plot’s current assignment; elevated transition rates from Invasive Annual states under drought and Resilient Annual states during elevated conditions demonstrated a general resilience of Native Perennial taxa to climatic extremes.
+These relationships were further compounded by drought stress effects that depended on the identity of a plot’s current assignment; elevated transition rates from Invasive Annual states under drought and Resilient Annual states during elevated precipitation? conditions demonstrated a general resilience of Native Perennial taxa to climatic extremes.
 However, the relatively low probability of transition when Native Perennials were not represented in the seeding mixture indicates that recruitment limitation strongly controls the relative abundance of these species.
 Native Perennials may only able to capitalize on extreme events when sufficient seed densities or established individuals are already present.
 As a result, Native Perennial community frequencies remained roughly constant over the course of the experiment, with no more than 25% of plots given this assignment.

 Discussion